v-technologies/transformist/README.md

 ```

 The _convert( )_ and _to( )_ methods both accept two parameters: a file path and a MIME type.
-If the input file type is omitted, then it is detected automatically.
+Note that if the input file type is omitted, then it is detected automatically.

 Available conversions
 ---------------------